 Latest Version of iOS or Google Play services installed on mobile device

 If you are having issues accessing your stream, please verify your user name and password on MLB.com.
-Then log out and log back into your device in the "Settings" menu of the MLB.TV app.
+Then log out and log back into your device in the "Settings" menu of the MLB app.

 Try a hard reboot of your Chromecast device.
 Remove your device from its power source for 30 seconds, and then turn it back on.

 You can also reboot your device from the Google Home app.
 Tap the icon of the Chromecast device, then go to Settings > More > Reboot.
 Tap Reboot again to confirm.

 Try plugging in an HDMI extended cable to move your Chromecast device away from the TV and/or speakers.